 All candidates must follow the guidelines established by the ORMatch.
 This matching service is utilized for most of SUNY affiliated programs.
 Visit ORMatch for information and application instructions.

-The exception is for candidates interested in the Residency in Family Practice Optometry at the United States Military Academy at West Point, which does not participate in ORMatch.
+The exception is for candidates interested in the Residency in Family Practice Optometry at the United States Military Academy at West Point or the Residency in Vision Rehabilitation (Neuro-Optometric Rehabilitation) at Womack Army Medical Center, which does not participate in ORMatch.

 Please check with individual residency program supervisors for any additional requirements to ORMatch that are specific to that program.

 For more information on the SUNY College of Optometry's Affiliated Residency Programs, please contact:

 Diane T. Adamczyk, OD